 If you want to stay the night in Nikko, we recommend:

 Nikko Station Hotel Classic

-We walked passed this hotel, it is located just opposite of the Tabu train station right in the downtown of Nikko.
+We walked past this hotel, which is located just opposite the Tabu train station right in the downtown of Nikko.
 The rooms are spacious by Japanese standard and cheap for Japan and this area.
 The hotel also has a nice Onsen/ hot spring.

 Click for latest prices

 The Nikko Tokinoyu Hotel has a perfect location as it is the hotel/ryokan that is closest located to the sights and temples of Nikko.
 You only have to walk 2 minutes to get to the temple area.
 There is a bus stop for the shuttle bus from the train station/ downtown of Nikko just outside the hotel.
 It is also possible to walk to the hotel from the train station.
 This ryokan has an onsen/ hot spring in the basement and free wifi in all rooms.
 There are plenty of restaurants nearby the hotel.